akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

     bin/console assets:install --symlink
     npm run webpack

 That's it!
-If you select several products then click on Bulk actions, your will be able to use your new feature.
+If you select several products then click "Bulk actions", your will be able to use your new feature.